Ricardomol/pazdera.github.io/_posts/2015-08-31-students-and-open-source.md

 ## The challenge for students

-If you’re a student looking for experience today, I challenge you to find a project you’ve used before and liked and in a language that you know (prefer smaller projects over large and established ones).
+If you’re a student looking for experience today, I challenge you to find a project you’ve used before and liked in a language that you know (prefer smaller projects over large and established ones).
 Get the sources and make it work on your machine.
 Build it and make sure you can run the test suite (this should be really simple if the project is small).